Voting Rules for Accurate Democracy Voting Systems. Continue Tools. Tools for Democracy Resources.

 Top Voting Sites on the Web

-This site alone develops ways to achieve centrally- balanced councils, central policies, and fair-share funding for projects and agencies.
-A handful of sites explain Condorcet or PR rules which can be combined to create centrally- balanced councils.
+This site alone develops ways to achieve centrally- balanced councils, central policies, and fair-share funding for projects.
+A handful of sites explain both Condorcet and PR rules which you can combine to create centrally- balanced councils.
 A dozen sites compare election methods from around the world.
-(Unfortunately, none compare legislative methods.)
+(Please tell us of any that compare legislative voting methods.)
 Please distinguish these sites from the hundreds giving away political rumors and self-serving opinions.

 Links